Lakitna/cypress-commands/README.md

 ## Contributing

 Contributors are always welcome!
-I really don't care if you are a beginner or an expert, all help is welcome.
+I don't care if you are a beginner or an expert, all help is welcome.

 ## Running tests